Quantitative ergodicity for the symmetric exclusion process with stationary initial data: Introduction

-We now restrict the discussion to the symmetric exclusion process.
-If the probability $\mu$ is a suitable \emph{local} perturbation of $\pi_\rho$ it has been proven in \cite{BZ} that $\mathrm{Ent}\big(\mu P_t \big|\pi_\rho\big) \le C t^{-d/2}$ for some constant $C=C(\mu)$, here $\mathrm{Ent}$ denotes the relative entropy.
+We here consider the simple symmetric exclusion process.
+It corresponds to the infinite temperature case and the probability measure $\pi_\rho$ is the product Bernoulli measure with parameter $\rho\in [0,1]$.
+If the probability $\mu$ is a suitable local perturbation of $\pi_\rho$ it has been proven in \cite{BZ} that $\mathrm{Ent}\big(\mu P_t \big|\pi_\rho\big) \le C t^{-d/2}$ for some constant $C=C(\mu)$, here $\mathrm{Ent}$ denotes the relative entropy.
 See also \cite{Lina} for further details on this issue.
 In general, it appears to be quite difficult to characterize the probabilities $\mu$ on the configuration space such that $\mu P_t$ converges to $\pi_\rho$ as $t\to\infty$.
-However, as proven in \cite[Thm.~VIII.1.47]{Li}, such convergence holds when $\mu$ is translational invariant and ergodic with density $\rho$.
-The purpose of the present analysis is to provide a quantitative version of this statement.
-More precisely, denoting by $\bar d$ the Ornstein distance, see e.g.\ \cite{S}, on the set of translational invariant probabilities, we prove here that if $\mu$ is translational invariant, ergodic with density $\rho$, and has absolutely summable correlations, then $\bar d (\mu P_t, \pi_\rho) \le C t^{-\gamma(d)}$ for some constant $C=C(\mu)$ and $\gamma(d)=d/4$ for $d\le 4$ and $\gamma(d)=1$ for $d> 4$.
+However, as proven in \cite[Thm.~VIII.1.47]{Li}, such convergence holds when $\mu$ is stationary, i.e.\ invariant with respect to space shifts, and ergodic with density $\rho$.
+Our purpose is to provide a quantitative version of this statement.
+More precisely, denoting by $\bar d$ the Ornstein distance on the set of stationary probabilities \cite[\S~I.9.b]{S}, we prove here that if $\mu$ is stationary, ergodic with density $\rho$, and has absolutely summable correlations, then $\bar d (\mu P_t, \pi_\rho) \le C t^{-\gamma(d)}$ for some constant $C=C(\mu)$ and $\gamma(d)=d/4$ for $d< 4$ and $\gamma(d)=1$ for $d\ge 4$; see Theorem~\ref{t:1} below.
 The proof is achieved by combining a simple coupling argument with the analysis on the decay of the density for the two-species symmetric exclusion process with annihilation \cite{bel1,bel2}, that relies on an analogous result for the two-species independent random walks \cite{BL}.